lowdrant/rdiv/README.md

 ### Requirements
 * [numpy](https://numpy.org/install/)

 See **Under the Hood** for why this uses NumPy.
-I'm (maybe unfairly) assuming you have NumPY installed if you are using this outside of Circuits 101.
+I'm (maybe unfairly) assuming you have NumPy installed if you are using this outside of Circuits 101.

 ### Usage
 ```